ArdourDigital/ArdourDigital.TelligentCommunity.Gists/README.md

 Install-Package ArdourDigital.TelligentCommunity.Gists
 ```

+The plugin then needs to be enabled, how you do this varies based on your version of Telligent Community:

+__Telligent 9.x/10.x__

-The plugin can then be enabled by logging in as an administrator, and going to `Administration` > `Extensions` and finding `Ardour Digital - GitHub Gist File Viewer`, check the `Enabled` check box, and `Save`.
+The plugin can then be enabled by logging in as an administrator, and going to `Administration` > `File Viewers` and finding `Ardour Digital - GitHub Gist File Viewer`, check the `Enabled` check box, and `Save`.

+__Telligent 7.x/8.x__

+The plugin can then be enabled by logging in as an administrator, and going to `Control Panel` > `Site Administration` > `Manage Plugins` and finding `Ardour Digital - GitHub Gist File Viewer`, check the check box, and click `Save` at the bottom of the page.

 ## Usage